-Available for free, each newsletter brings together the most interesting news and views on career counselling and career development.
-They aim to keep readers current, enrich their work – and save them time.
+Available for free, each newsletter brings together the most interesting news and views to keep readers current, enrich their work – and save them time.

 Whether through a newsletter, magazine or journal, CERIC strives to not only advance the body of knowledge in the field of career development but to mobilize that knowledge by bringing it to those who can benefit from it and apply it their practice.

-CERIC launched the first issue of Careering, a professionally designed magazine that reflects the growing maturity of the career development field, in January 2013.
+CERIC publishes Careering, a professionally designed magazine that reflects the growing maturity of the career development field, in January 2013.
 Produced in partnership with MarketZone publications, Careering is distributed in both a glossy print and a modern digital format three times a year and includes select content in French.

-Each issue of Careering explores an emerging theme in career development, such as “Global Careers” or “Barriers to Employment,” as well as includes a book review, a theory corner and 10 questions with a leader in career development.
+Each issue of Careering explores an emerging theme in career development, such as “Global Careers” or “Barriers to Employment,” as well as 10 questions with a leader in career development.